bishalbar77/Amazon_ML/README.md

-# AMAZON MACHINE LEARNING HIRING CHALLENGE
+# AMAZON MACHINE LEARNING CHALLENGE

 This repository contains the solution of amazon machine learning challenge.